 In his chief cult temple at Karnak in Thebes, Amun, Lord of the Thrones of the Two Lands, ruled as a divine pharaoh.
 Unlike other important deities, Amun does not seem to have been thought of as living in some distant celestial realm.
 His presence was everywhere, unseen but felt like the wind.
 His oracles communicated the divine will to humanity.
 Amun was said to come swiftly to help Egyptian kings on the battle field or to aid the poor and friendless.
 When he was manifest in his cult statues, Amun periodically visited the necropolis of Thebes to unite with its goddess, Hathor, and bring new life to the dead.
 (100-101)

 Amun in the New Kingdom rapidly became the most popular and most widely venerated deity in Egypt.
 Wilkinson notes that "the monuments which were built to him at that time were little short of astounding and Amun was worshipped in many temples throughout Egypt" (95).
 The main Temple of Amun at Karnak is still the largest religious structure ever built and was connected to the Southern Sanctuary of the Luxor Temple.
-The ruins of these temples, and many others to Amun, may still be seen today but there was also a floating temple at Thebes known as Amon's Bark which was said to be among the most impressive works created for the god.
+The ruins of these temples and many others to Amun may still be seen today but there was also a floating temple at Thebes known as Amun's Barque which was said to be among the most impressive works created for the god.

 The Priests of Amun & Pharaoh Akhenaten

-The kind of wealth King Ahmose I had at his command to enable him to build the elaborate bark for Amun would eventually appear miniscule when compared to the riches amassed by the priests of Amun at Thebes and elsewhere.
-By the time of Amenhotep III (1386-1353 BCE) the priests owned more land, had more cash on hand, and were almost as powerful as the pharaoh.
+The kind of wealth King Ahmose I had at his command to enable him to build the elaborate barque for Amun would eventually appear minuscule when compared to the riches amassed by the priests of Amun at Thebes and elsewhere.
+By the time of Amenhotep III (1386-1353 BCE), the priests owned more land, had more cash on hand, and were almost as powerful as the pharaoh.
 Amenhotep III introduced religious reforms in an attempt to curb the power of the priesthood, but they were fairly ineffective.

 His most significant reform was the elevation of a formerly minor deity, Aten, to his personal patron and encouraged the worship of this god alongside Amun.
 The cult of Amun was unaffected by this, however, and continued to grow.
 Aten was already associated with Amun and with Ra as the solar disc representative of the sun's divine power.
 The symbol of Aten simply became another way in which to express one's devotion to Amun, and the priests continued to live their comfortable lives of privilege and power.